SeesKo/compressify_image_shrinker/README.md

 Erick Siiko

+## Related Projects

+Some websites and resources that inspired Compressify's design:

+- [FreeConvert](https://www.freeconvert.com/mp3-converter) - Inspiration for the user interface and layout.
+- [ResizePixel](https://www.resizepixel.com/resize-image/) - Ideas for certain features and functionalities.

 ## License

 This project is proprietary software and all rights are reserved.
 You may not copy, distribute, or modify this software without explicit permission from the author.